 The BMW Club plans to keep many of the successful events of recent race weeks while adding and tweaking others to keep the schedule fresh.
 Here is the tentative list of events planned for 2014:

-Trackside German Car Corral featuring reserved parking catered picnic lunch and hospitality tent – $20 per person/per day for lunch Historic Racing all weekend that includes a BMW race.
+The club hosts a Trackside Car Corral tent featuring reserved parking catered picnic lunch and hospitality tent for all cars.- $20 per person/per day for lunch.
+Watch Historic Racing all weekend that includes a BMW race on Saturday afternoon.

 Schenley Park Weekend – July 17 thru 20